AhmadAkd/onix/README.md

   - **DNS Servers:** Enter custom DNS servers.
   - **Bypass Rules:** Configure domains and IPs to bypass the proxy.
   - **Enable TUN Mode:** Enable system-wide proxying.
-  - **TLS Fragment:** Configure TLS fragmentation options.
-  - **Mux Settings:** Enable and configure multiplexing.
-  - **Hysteria2 Settings:** Set default upload/download speeds.
+  - **Hysteria2 Bandwidth:** Set default upload and download speeds for Hysteria2 connections.
 - **Profile Management:** Import and export your entire application profile.
 - **Updates:** Manually check for `sing-box` core updates.
 - **About:** Shows application information.

+### Logs View

+This view displays real-time logs from the application and the `sing-box` core.

+- **Search Bar:** Quickly search through logs to find specific messages or errors.
+- **Filter Controls:** Filter logs by level (Info, Warning, Error, Debug) to focus on what matters.
+- **Clear Logs:** Clear all log messages from the panel with a single click.
+- **Copy Logs:** Right-click to copy selected text or the entire log line.

 ### Routing Tab

-This tab allows you to define custom rules to control how network traffic is routed.
+This view allows you to define custom rules to control how network traffic is routed.
 You can specify which traffic goes directly to the internet, which goes through the proxy, and which is blocked based on domain, IP, process, geosite, or geoip.

 ## 🤝 Contributing

 We welcome contributions to Onix!
 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute, including our code style and commit message conventions.

+### Translating Onix

+We welcome contributions to translate Onix into more languages!
+Here’s how you can help:

+1. **Get the Tools:** You will need [Qt Linguist](https://doc.qt.io/qt-6/qtlinguist-index.html), which is part of the free Qt tools.
+2. **Find Your Language File:**
+    - Go to the `translations/` directory.
+    - Find the file for your language, like `onix_fa.ts` for Persian or `onix_ru.ts` for Russian.
+    - If your language file doesn't exist, please open an issue to request it, and we'll create the initial file for you.
+3. **Translate:**
+    - Open the `.ts` file in Qt Linguist.
+    - For each source text, enter the translation in the corresponding field and mark it as complete (Ctrl+Enter).
+    - Save your changes.
+4. **Submit Your Contribution:**
+    - Commit the updated `.ts` file.
+    - Create a Pull Request with your changes.
+You don't need to worry about compiling the `.qm` files; our build process handles that.

+Thank you for helping make Onix accessible to more users!

 ## 📄 License